In the world of owning a digital agency, avoiding nightmare clients can be your “make it or break it” moment.

 No, I’m really not an #@$%^%hole

 We all make mistakes and sometimes overlook things.
 But the irate swearing client has to go.
 Sorry, there is no tolerance for that.
 A situation nobody should experience.
 The advice there, DO NOT ENGAGE.
 Have someone not involved call them and help them find another partner to work with.
-Engaging just causes more hostility but verbal abuse is not to be tolerated in any instance.
-When you stand up for these things, you are also standing up for the next agency they try to deploy nasty trick on.
+Engaging just cause more hostility but verbal abuse is not to be tolerated in any instance.
+When you stand up for these things, you are also standing up for the next agency they try to deploy nasty tricks on.
 As agencies, we need to set these standards across the board.

 I hate it, it’s not at all what I asked for.

-Unfortunately breakdown during the design process can and does happen.
+Unfortunately, breakdowns during the design process can and does happen.
 In the example of our projects, the design process is when we show the client the first round of visual designs after research and discovery.
 We use a four sprint process for project success, but sometimes the projects can slow down or even stop during the design sprint.

-It is important for the client to understand before the design is shown, that this is just the start and where the design goes from here is based on their feedback.
-If they understand that before the design is shown, hopefully that will not discourage them in the process.
+It is important for the client to understand before the design is shown, that this is just the start, and where the design goes from here is based on their feedback.
+If they understand that before the design is shown, hopefully, that will not discourage them in the process.
 In most cases, clients love where design is going, and recognizing that they like your “style” in the client selection process is important.

-But if the client and the designer are not on the same page at this stage at this point, this sometimes be a distressing deal-breaker.
+But if the client and the designer are not on the same page at this stage at this point, this sometimes is a distressing deal-breaker.
 And again, you may need to politely part ways (and cut your losses.)